National Pet Dental Health Month: When It Is & How It’s Celebrated

 Most of the time, dental health issues can be fixed through surgery.
 However, as your pet ages, they may become more sensitive to complications during surgery.
 For instance, a dog with kidney disease may be unable to undergo anesthesia, preventing dental health problems from being solved.
 Therefore, even simple problems can turn deadly.

 Most of the time, these deadly problems don’t occur until later in your pet’s life.
 However, you must take care of your dog’s teeth when they are young to prevent problems from occurring when they are older.
 It’s a long-term solution.
-Brushing your dog’s teeth when they get old likely isn’t very helpful if they already have dental problems.
+Brushing your dog’s teeth when they get old likely is not very helpful if they already have dental problems.
 Brushing only prevents problems; it doesn’t fix them outright.

 Many pet owners are still unaware of dental health’s importance to our pets.
 Many vet offices try to remedy this during National Pet Dental Health Month in February.